 Friends and Colleagues,

-The University of Georgia Debate Union is pleased to invite you to the Fifteenth Annual Bulldog Debates that will be held in Athens, Georgia, on March 1stthrough March 3rd, 2013.
+The University of Georgia Debate Union is pleased to invite you to the Annual Bulldog Debates that will be held in Athens, Georgia, on February 21 (Fri) through February 23 (Sun).
 We wish to make this year’s Bulldog Debates an enjoyable and educational experience.
-Last year, our tournament drew 100 teams from three states.
+Last year, our tournament drew a number of teams from around the country.
 We are a TOC Qualifier in policy debate at the Semi-Final level.

 We will have distinct Open and Novice policy debate divisions.
 Coaches will still be able to enter novice teams in the open division if they choose to do so.
 Such a decision will preclude a team from receiving awards designated for the novice division.
 The Novice policy division will NOT utilize the Georgia novice evidence packet.
 High School students will be allowed to judge the Novice Division.
 There will be a limited preference system used in assigning judges in the Open division.

 We look forward to seeing old friends and welcoming new ones to our campus.
 Please call us if we can provide you with any additional information.
 We hope to adhere to the tentative schedule listed below.
 With the change in date, the size of the entry may result in an amendment of this schedule when we get closer to the tournament date.

 Registration for the Bulldog Debate Tournament will be handled through the Tabroom website.
 All entries and fees will be managed through the website as well.
 Final registration fees will be assessed as of Monday, Feb.
 17, 2020 at 5:00 p.m.
 Schools that register, but do not show, will be billed.
 Check-in and fee payment will be held between 12:00 p.m. and 3:00 p.m. on Friday, February 21st in Tate Hall at the University of Georgia.
 If a team has not checked in by 3:00, either in person or by phone, on February 21st they will not be paired for Round 1.